 Chill for approx 1 hour, stir well and serve.
 Store in an air tight container for 2 days.
 I never suggest storing assembled salads much longer as the dressing can get watery.

 Keto or non-Keto Broccoli Salad

 Because this salad is keto and uses a keto sweetener, I haven’t added any salad ingredients that could break that.
 If you do not need a keto friendly or low carb salad, you could substitute your keto sweetener for regular white sugar and add 1/2 tablespoon to the dressing.

 Please note that changing the salad ingredients could change its nutritional content, but here are some delicious suggestions.

-- Cut up Apple -Chop a half a cup of red apple
+- Cut up Apple -Chop half a cup of red apple.

 - Seedless Grapes – Cut 1 cup of seedless grapes, red or purple, into 1/2 pieces to add

-- Almond Slivers – Nuts area always a great crunch to a salad, add 1/4th cup sliced or slivered almonds.
+- Almond Slivers – Nuts are always a great crunch to a salad, add 1/4th cup sliced or slivered almonds.
 Candied Walnuts would be great too!